Financing Your Education

 For more information regarding Hood College's tuition payment policies, please visit Accounting Services.

-Graduate assistantships and workshops provide new and continuing students an opportunity to finance their graduate education, to pursue professional experience and to engage in the life of Hood College.
-These positions have a research, instruction, student life or administrative support component.
+Graduate assistantships provide new and continuing students an opportunity to finance their graduate education, to pursue professional experience and to engage in the life of Hood College.
+These positions have a research, student life or administrative support component.

 To be eligible, all students must be enrolled in at least 6 credits of graduate coursework per semester.
-New students must be unconditionally admitted to the Graduate School.
-Continuing students must maintain a 3.0 GPA.
-Due to the increased responsibilities, Global language studies students must maintain a 3.5 GPA for the Spanish Assistantship.
+TAs must maintain a 3.0 GPA.
+Due to the increased responsibilities, Global language TAs must maintain a 3.5 GPA for the global languages positions.

 Assistantships are competitive positions and are open to degree-seeking graduate students.
 Students may apply for these positions for the fall semester.
 Some positions may become available in the spring semester.
 Students are encouraged to contact the individual programs, departments and offices directly regarding questions about the positions.
 (The Graduate School office does not have this specific information.)
 Hiring supervisors will directly contact selected applicants to schedule an interview.